RNSG: A Range-Aware Graph Index for Efficient Range-Filtered Approximate Nearest Neighbor Search: Range-aware Relative Neighborhood Graph

+Therefore the prefix of candidates that can affect the prune-or-keep decision for \(y\) is identical in the full RRNG construction and in the construction restricted to \(V_I\).
+By induction over this candidate order, the retained outgoing-witness set before processing \(y\) is also identical in the two constructions.
+The geometric witness test is unchanged, and any valid attribute-between witness for \(x\to y\) lies inside \(I\).
+Hence \(x\to y\) receives the same decision in \(G\) and in \(H[I]\).
+Applying the same argument to the left side and then to every \(x\in V_I\) proves \(E'=E_I\). \end{proof}

-By Theorem~\ref{thm:rrng-closure}, the subgraph induced from the RRNG by any query range remains a \textit{correct} RRNG, preserving all its theoretical properties.
-Consequently, for any RFANN query, the induced subgraph corresponding to the query range can serve directly as an effective search index without performance degradation.
-This eliminates the need to precompute and store multiple range-specific graph indexes—a major limitation of previous methods~\cite{engels2024approximate,zuo2024serf,xu2024irangegraph}—thus dramatically reducing indexing overheads.
+\revRone{By Theorem~\ref{thm:rrng-closure}, the subgraph induced from the RRNG by any query range remains a \textit{correct} RRNG, preserving the theoretical searchability properties of the ideal graph.
+Consequently, the RRNG model does not require a separate graph for every query interval.
+This is the structural property that motivates a single-index design for RFANN, in contrast to methods that materialize multiple range-specific graph structures~\cite{engels2024approximate,zuo2024serf,xu2024irangegraph}.}

+\revRone{This theorem also makes the theoretical advantage of RRNG over MRNG under range filtering explicit.
+In MRNG-style graphs, a path can rely on an intermediate node that is later removed by the query range, so the filtered subgraph may lose navigability.
+In RRNG, by contrast, pruning witnesses must themselves lie between the two endpoints in attribute order.
+Therefore the same attribute interval that keeps the endpoints also keeps every valid witness, which is exactly why the RRNG construction commutes with interval restriction.}

-\begin{example} Fig.~\ref{fig:rrng-induce-demo} illustrates the hereditary property described in Theorem~\ref{thm:rrng-closure}.
-Given an RFANN query with $q.r=[3,6]$, the induced subgraph preserves the search property of the RRNG, ensuring that the nearest neighbor of any node can be reached using beam search. \end{example}
+\begin{example} \revRone{Fig.~\ref{fig:rrng-induce-demo} illustrates the hereditary property described in Theorem~\ref{thm:rrng-closure}.
+Given an RFANN query with range [3,6], nodes 1 and 2 are filtered out, but the induced subgraph still preserves an in-range search route 6-5-4-3.
+The key reason is the attribute-between witness rule: if an edge's two endpoints are kept by an interval, then any valid witness that could justify pruning that edge is also inside the same interval.
+Thus the induced subgraph is a valid RRNG on the in-range objects.} \end{example}